hsf-training/hsf-training-matplotlib/_episodes/03-More_advanced_plots.md

 ~~~
 {: .output}
 From the previous output, we can notice that not all events have 4 good leptons.
-Then we can the sum per event of the good leptons and take into account the events with exactly 4 good leptons (this is the topology we are looking for).
-This sum is stored in the variable "sum_good_lep".
+Therefore, we can use the sum of the number of good leptons per event.
+This variable is stored as "sum_good_lep".
 ~~~
 branches['data_A']['sum_good_lep']
 ~~~